 Prior to joining AT&T, Knag worked for Lehman Brothers and First Albany Corporation.
 Knag holds a Bachelor’s degree and a Master of Business Administration (MBA) from Southern Methodist University and is on the board of directors and treasurer of Vogel Alcove.

 Wendy Smith is the Chief Financial Officer for Kellogg's EMEA Region.
 She was appointed to this post in September 2015.
 Prior to joining Kellogg's, Ms Smith held senior finance positions in Johnson & Johnson and P&G. Most recently she was the Chief Financial Officer for J&J's Consumer Division in the Asia Pacific Region.
 To date, she has held a range of senior positions in finance functions globally and in different regions across the world.
 She has industry experiences in Consumer Products, Medical Devices, and Pharmaceuticals.

 As a finance professional, Ms Smith believes in the importance of Compliance, Business Partnering and People Development.
 Her primary focus and passion is in developing people, and being an active mentor and sponsor for many professionals in and outside of her company.

 Elina Ribakova is a Visiting Fellow at Bruegel.
 Her expertise is in financial markets, emerging economies and central banking.
-She has an extensive career in finance at Citigroup, Amundi (European asset manager), Avantium (Emerging Markets dedicated hedge fund) and most recently as Managing Director of Research at Deutsche Bank.
+She has had an extensive career in finance at Citigroup, Amundi (European asset manager), Avantium (Emerging Markets dedicated hedge fund) and most recently as Managing Director of Research at Deutsche Bank.
 Prior to that, she worked for nine years in policy making at the International Monetary Fund in Washington DC where she was involved in several programme countries in Europe, Asia and Africa.
 She studied Economics at the Stockholm School of Economics and completed her graduate studies at the University of Warwick in 1999.
 During 2015-16 she was a visiting fellow at the Institute of Global Affairs of the London School of Economics.
 She has published extensively including in academic journals and is a frequent contributor to Bloomberg, Sky News, the Financial Times, the Wall Street Journal, BBC and economic blogs such as Project Syndicate.